 Thanks for watching the video!
 Check out the LearnAutoBodyAndPaint VIP Program to learn more about DIY auto body work and paint.

 Hey, it’s Tony from LearnAutoBodyAndPaint with another video on my Q&A Series!
+Today’s blog is entitled, 2k Filler Sealer Primer Flash Time (Is Sanding Needed Between Coats?).
 Here’s the question from Ronald Ross.

 “Tony, I am getting ready to paint my ‘65 Mustang, and will be using 2k primer.
 If I use two coats, do I need to sand between each coat?”